00Josh/Portfolio/README.md

 ## [DSM Capability Statement](https://github.com/00Josh/Portfolio/blob/main/DSM%20Capability%20Statement.pdf)
 Wrote, collaborated with external graphic designers and arranged for printing of capability statement for DSM in time for a trade show.
 This is a 12 page document effectively communicating DSM’s strengths and competitive advantages for the purpose of increasing revenue by contract jobs.
+By doing the job myself and outsourcing only the smaller required jobs I saved the company over $1200.

 ![Cover](https://raw.githubusercontent.com/00Josh/Portfolio/main/DSM%20Capability%20Statement%20Cover.jpg)